bennett000/md-tutorial/README.md

 The project aims to have as system neutral a build process as possible, nevertheless there are a few external dependencies, and other local settings that need to be accounted for.
-This file `md-tutorial/project-config.template` can be copied to `md-tutorial/project-config` and tuned accordingly.
+[This file](project-config.json.template) `md-tutorial/project-config.json.template` can be copied to `md-tutorial/project-config.json` and tuned accordingly.
 This file should be ignored by git.

-For more information about dependencies see `md-tutorial/DEPENDENCIES.md`
+For more information about dependencies see [/DEPENDENCIES.md](DEPENDENCIES.md)

 ### Build Environment Overview